boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 	}
 	$indexer-&gt;index($toindex);</pre>

-Keep in mind this is saving the documents to disk as well which we will remove in our final version and the performance isn&#8217;t too bad.
+Keep in mind this is saving the documents to disk as well which we will remove in our final version and the performance isn't too bad.

 Searches work as well, however you need to add a time limit of 0